 Description

-Chain Home tower, originally erected at RAF Canewdon in south-east Essex in 1937, relocated to Great Baddow in 1956.
+The Chain Home tower at Great Baddow is a Grade II listed structure originally built in 1937 at RAF Canewdon in south-east Essex and relocated to Great Baddow in 1956.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.